zxphyrx/highway/app/views/overview/parents.md

 - Their hardware project from Highway to showcase it to others! (if possible)
 - Clothes for 3 nights
 - Toiletries - toothbrush, toothpaste, any hygiene products

+We'll send out a more detailed packing list closer to event!

+#### How do I know this is legit?

+Hack Club has run many events before - you can watch recaps on our [Youtube channel](https://www.youtube.com/@HackClubHQ).
+We have many donors that make programs like this possible.
+This event is supported by GitHub, who is hosting in their headquarters for this event.
+Tom Preston-Werner, co-founder of GitHub, has also given us a [shoutout on Twitter](https://x.com/mojombo/status/1927596252507619426).

 ## Travel